 When you’re hurt after an accident, it’s common to miss work.
 In some cases, you’re only out of work for a short period.
 In other cases, an injury can change the course of your entire career.
 If you’re hurt in a way that prevents you from working, your lost earnings are part of your damages.

 You have a right to collect your losses from the person that’s responsible for your injuries.
 When you’re unable to work into the future past the time it takes to resolve your case, your damages are called lost earning capacity.
-Adam S. Kutner & Associates can provide critical insight into how to recover for lost earning capacity in your Las Vegas injury case.
+Adam S. Kutner Accident & Injury Attorneys can provide critical insight into how to recover for lost earning capacity in your Las Vegas injury case.

 Lost Earning Capacity vs. Lost Wages